nickp60/riboSeed/README.md

                         /home/nicholas/GitHub/riboSeed

 optional arguments:
-  -S FASTQS, --fastq_single FASTQS
+  -F FASTQ1, --fastq1 FASTQ1
+                        forward fastq reads, can be compressed -R FASTQ2, --fastq2 FASTQ2
+                        reverse fastq reads, can be compressed -S1 FASTQS1, --fastq_single1 FASTQS1
                         single fastq reads
   -n EXP_NAME, --experiment_name EXP_NAME
                         prefix for results files; default: riboSeed -l FLANKING, --flanking_length FLANKING
-                        length of flanking regions, can be colon-separated to give separate upstream and downstream flanking
-                        regions; default: 1000
-  -m {smalt,bwa}, --method_for_map {smalt,bwa}
+                        length of flanking regions, in bp; default: 1000 -m {smalt,bwa}, --method_for_map {smalt,bwa}
                         available mappers: smalt and bwa; default: bwa -c CORES, --cores CORES
-                        cores for multiprocessing workers; default: None -k KMERS, --kmers KMERS
+                        cores for multiprocessing; default: None -k KMERS, --kmers KMERS
                         kmers used for final assembly, separated by commas;
                         default: 21,33,55,77,99,127
   -p PRE_KMERS, --pre_kmers PRE_KMERS
-                        kmers used during seeding assemblies, separated bt commas; default: 21,33,55,77,99 -I, --ignoreS         If true, singletons from previous mappingswill be ignored. try this if you seesamtools merge errors in tracebacks; default: False
-  -s SCORE_MIN, --score_min SCORE_MIN
+                        kmers used during seeding assemblies, separated bt commas; default: 21,33,55,77,99 -s SCORE_MIN, --score_min SCORE_MIN
-                        min score for smalt mapping; inferred from read length; default: inferred --include_shorts      if assembled contig is smaller than --min_assembly_len, contig will still be included in assembly; default: inferred
-  -a MIN_ASSEMBLY_LEN, --min_assembly_len MIN_ASSEMBLY_LEN
+                        If using smalt, this sets the '-m' param; default with smalt is inferred from read length.
+If using BWA, reads mapping with ASscore lower than this will be rejected; default with SWA is half of read length -a MIN_ASSEMBLY_LEN, --min_assembly_len MIN_ASSEMBLY_LEN
                         if initial SPAdes assembly largest contig is not at least as long as --min_assembly_len, exit.
 Set this to the length of the seed sequence; if it is not achieved, seeding across regions will likely fail;
                         default: 6000
+  --include_shorts      if assembled contig is smaller than
-  --linear              if genome is known to not be circular and a region of
-                        interest (including flanking bits) extends past
+                        --min_assembly_len, contig will still be included in assembly; default: inferred --linear              if genome is known to not be circular and a region of interest (including flanking bits) extends past
                         chromosome end, this extends the seqence past